If Someone Dies Without a Will, Who Gets the House?

 Do You Owe Taxes?

 In Tennessee, inheriting a house generally doesn’t incur taxes for the recipient.
 The state does not impose an inheritance tax because there is no state-level estate tax.
-However, federal estate tax may apply to very large estates.
+However, the federal estate tax may apply to very large estates.
 This typically doesn’t affect most individuals since the federal estate tax has a high exemption limit.

-When someone inherits a house, The property’s value is reassessed to determine potential capital gains taxes if they decide to sell.
+When someone inherits a house, the property’s value is reassessed to determine potential capital gains taxes if they decide to sell.
 This is done for federal tax purposes.
 Thanks to the stepped-up basis provision, the property’s value is adjusted to its market value at the time of the owner’s death.
 This often minimizes or eliminates capital gains tax liability.

-For example, if your grandfather purchased a house for $50,000 that today is worth $500,000 the home value is adjusted prior to the sale.
+For example, if your grandfather purchased a house for $50,000 that today is worth $500,000, the home value is adjusted prior to the sale.
 This ensures that you don’t owe capital gains taxes, even though on paper it looks like a $450,000 profit.

 Staying updated on tax laws is essential as regulations can change.
 Consulting with a lawyer and tax professional is advisable for personalized guidance.